SangsooNam/sangsoonam.github.io/_posts/2019-01-05-picasso-use-transformation-not-target.md

       });
 {% endhighlight %}

-Although this works, I urge you not to use `Target` if your purpose is to transform an image before showing.
+1. Although this works, I recommend not to use `Target` if your purpose is to transform an image before showing.
 Here are four reasons:

 1. **Main thread**: `onBitmapLoaded` is called on the main thread.
 If your task is long or frequently called, your app would be slow or have a UI hang issue.